-- •absolute: GDP and environmental damage must go in opposite directions in opposition to a smaller increase in environmental damage when GDP rises; - •total: in the case of climatic damage, is GDP decoupled with all greenhouse gas emissions rather than only some of them (e.g.: effects of combustion of fossil fuels, not to mention those from deforestation); - •world: it must not be limited to one or a few geographical areas; - •sustainable: it must be maintained over time, in the long term; - •and fast: some environmental damage is irreversible if it is not dealt with very fast (e.g.: observation of the 2°C limit under the Paris Agreement).
+- absolute: GDP and environmental damage must go in opposite directions - in opposition to a smaller increase in environmental damage when GDP rises; - total: in the case of climatic damage, is GDP decoupled with all greenhouse gas emissions rather than only some of them (e.g.: effects of combustion of fossil fuels, not to mention those from deforestation); - global: it must not be limited to one or a few geographical areas; - sustained: it must be maintained over time, in the long term; - and swift: some environmental damage is irreversible if it is not dealt with rapidly (e.g.: observation of the 2°C limit under the Paris Agreement).

 Many reference prospective scenarios focus their approach on the concept of decoupling.
-These energy-climate scenarios are proposed by international agencies, NGOs, companies, research laboratories: they provide the vision of easy, fast, "painless" decoupling.
+These energy-climate scenarios are suggested by international agencies, NGOs, companies, research laboratories: they give the idea of an easy, fast and "painless" decoupling.
 This vision is not exempt from shortcuts and strong hypotheses, sometimes inherent to this kind of modeling, and of which we must be aware.
-In fact, to generally focus on very strong hypotheses of energy efficiency, the use of CO2 capture, and reducing the carbon intensity of energy.
+In fact, to sustain the carbon constraint imposed by the Paris Agreement, these scenarios generally focus on very strong hypotheses of energy efficiency, the use of CO_2 capture, and reducing the carbon intensity of the energy.
 Their credibility may be argued, especially in terms of technical progress made in the past.